 Numbers corona Budapest & Hungary

 The first official case of COVID-19 was diagnosed in Hungary on 4 March.
-Three months later, in early June, almost 4,000 people have been infected with the virus.
-In total, more than 500 people have died from the coronavirus.
+At the start of October, almost 30.000 people have been infected with the virus.
+In total, more than 800 people have died from the coronavirus.
 You can find the most recent figures here.
-Currently the number of corona infections in Hungary is decreasing.

 Official travel advice

 From 1 September 2020, Hungary has closed its border for all travellers from abroad.
 Check the latest official travel advice for Hungary here on the website gov.uk.
 On this page you can also register for an email alert.
 In case the advice for Hungary changes you will get an e-mail.